SVAI/team-shirin/README.md

 - "it has been demonstrated that copper is required for angiogenic process"
 - "lowering copper level moderately with a drug such as TM produces strong antiangiogenesis and potent anticancer effects in several rodent models"
-- "limiting the biological availability of copper by penicillamine or TM administration slows tumor growth" Copper chelators such as penicillamine and TM (tetrathiomolybdate) are used in
+- "limiting the biological availability of copper by penicillamine or TM administration slows tumor growth"

+Copper chelators such as penicillamine and TM (tetrathiomolybdate) are used in treatment of conditions including Wilson's disease, and have been investigated for treatment of cancer.

 Sharad Verma mentioned the possible importance of transdermal delivery for CNF drugs.
 Interestingly, it appears possible to administer penicillamine transdermally using ultrasound-mediated delivery (sonophoresis) [PHLB].